Chapter 18 - The Now and Possible Future

 IF it was revealed that we were not alone in the Universe, everything on Earth would change.
 Religion, economics, social constructs etc. The outcome of such an event was unclear in terms of whether it was a positive thing or not.
 In our movies, our first instinct was to try to kill the aliens. (usually unsuccessfully) Our primate brains still didn't trust anything that was different.

-What surfaced in conversation with Bobby was that Joe had been selected by the US government to help them manage such a disclosure and that he was about to get massive funding for his anti-gravity research.
-I was surprised that Bobby wanted me to help him manage the vast funds he would receive from his investment in Joe's story over the last seven years.
+What surfaced in the conversations with Bobby was that Joe had been selected by the US government to help them manage such a disclosure and that he was about to get massive funding for his anti-gravity research.
+I was surprised that Bobby wanted me to help him manage the vast funds he would receive from his investment in Joe's work over the last seven years.
 The only issue with this seeming “fantastic” narrative was that the sole source of information about what was happening was coming from Joe and no one else.

 It was not just the money that attracted me to Bobby’s project.
 As a student of the stories we are telling about the now and future, I had always held the “disclosure” story if it occurred as a game changer for human life on Earth.
 IF I could be a part of that event in the latter part of my life, it seemed like a worthwhile reason to still be here at age 75.